 Feature file structure:

 - Scenario or Scenario Outline.

-Steps Database Significant benefits of the steps in testomat.io is that they can be reused; that is, by creating a new feature file, you can use already existing steps for future tests.
+Each feature file has steps that are imported at the same time as the test is imported.
+Due to automatic steps collocation during sync all steps are collected in Steps Database.
+Steps Database is a significant benefit of the test case reusing concept; that is, by creating a new feature file, you can use already existing steps for future tests.
 Another advantage of the Steps Database is the ability to edit all the tests simultaneously.
 Just make a change to the necessary step on the corresponding page, and all the tests that contain that step will automatically be updated.

-- Living Documentation Living Documentation function is most often used exactly with BDD tests.
-It presents to users, developers, and testers all the information on testing in the form of text which is easy to read even by experts with no technical skills.
+- Living Documentation – Living Documentation function is most often used exactly with BDD tests.
+This type of testing documentation presents to users, developers, and testers all the information on testing in the form of up-to-date text which is easy to read even by experts with no technical skills.
 This allows the client to understand whether their ideas have been implemented correctly or not and whether the project meets expected requirements, and they can have a close collaboration with the team of testers.
-Living Documentation is automatically generated, and all changes in test cases are automatically transferred there as well.
-All you need to do is click the “Enable Living Documentation” button in the project settings.
+Living Documentation is fully automatically generated, and all changes in test cases are automatically transferred there as well.
+All you need to do is click the Enable Living Documentation button in the test project settings.

 - Jira Integration Integration – with Advanced Jira Plugin is possible to manage BDD testing directly from Jira and vice verse the test management system.
 Simply bind BDD tests to the User Stories in the Jira project and run tests, view reports, and analytics.
 Editing feature file from Jira is available as well.